About

 The Story Behind Making Pattern

-It started with a gap in systems engineering and a question no one had fully answered.
+It started with a gap in systems engineering and a question that needed to be answered.

-Systems engineering has existed for nearly a century.
-It has put rovers on Mars, built some of the world's most complex aircraft, and coordinated massive human efforts.
-Yet for all that history, nobody had ever given it a unified theory that explained, from first principles: what it really is and why it works.
+Systems engineering has been around for nearly a century.
+It's put rovers on Mars, built some of the world's most complex aircraft, and coordinated massive human efforts.
+But for all that, no one had ever given a clear explaination of why it works.

 The Founder